telerik/kendo-ui-core/docs/framework/templates/overview.md

 # Templates Overview

-The [Kendo UI Templates](http://demos.telerik.com/kendo-ui/templates/index) provide a simple-to-use, high-performance JavaScript templating engine within the Kendo UI framework.
+The [Kendo UI Templates](http://demos.telerik.com/kendo-ui/templates/index) provide a simple-to-use, high-performance JavaScript templating engine within the Kendo UI toolkit.
 Templates offer a way to create HTML chunks that can be automatically merged with JavaScript data.
 They are a substitute for traditional HTML string building in JavaScript.

 ## Basics